pyh1998/MiloMusic/ReportQH.md

 *Basic App*

 1. *Login and Sign up.
-User can be able to login an sign up. (basic)* implemented feature: Login and sign up.
+User can be able to login an sign up. (basic)*
+      status: completed
+      implemented feature: Login and sign up.

-2. *One fully implemented data structure taught in this course  (basic)* implemented feature: RBtree.
+2. *One fully implemented data structure taught in this course  (basic)*
+      status: completed
+      implemented feature: RBtree.

-3. *Search functionality that makes use of tokenizer and parser. (basic)* implemented feature: use of tokenizer and parser
+3. *Search functionality that makes use of tokenizer and parser. (basic)*
+      status: completed
+      implemented feature: Use of tokenizer and parser

+4. *two design pattern. (basic)*
+      status: completed
-4. *two design pattern. (basic)* implemented feature: DAO patter and single pattern.
+      implemented feature: DAO patter and singleton pattern.

-5. *data file with at least 1,000 valid data instances.(basic)* implemented feature: data file with 1500 data instances.
+5. *data file with at least 1,000 valid data instances.(basic)*
+      status: completed
+      implemented feature: data file with 1500 data instances.

-6. *Load and view posts and  retrieve data from a local file.(basic)* implemented feature: load and view post.
+6. *Load and view posts and  retrieve data from a local file.(basic)*
+      status: completed
+      implemented feature: load and view post.

 *Advanced future*

 1. *Read data instances from multiple local file in different formats .
+(Easy)*
+      status: completed
-(Easy)* implemented feature: make user of json file and csv file.
+      implemented feature: make use of json file and csv file.

 2. *UI can support for different scree size and have portrait and landscape layout variants .
+(Easy)*
+      status: completed
-(Easy)* implemented feature: UI including Login, register, main interface can switch between portait and landscape layout in different scree size.
+      implemented feature: UI including Login, register, main interface can switch between portrait and landscape layout in different scree size.

 3. *User profile activity containing a media file.
 (Easy)*
+      status: completed
       implemented feature: Different users have different avatars

 4. *Use Gps Information .
 (Easy)*
+      status: completed
       implemented feature: GPS information is on the right side of the user's profile picture.

 5. *The ability to micro-interact with 'posts' .
 (Easy)*
+      status: completed
       implemented feature: user can like a post.

 6. *User statistics.
 (Medium)*
+      status: completed
       implemented feature: total like, total posts and total followers of users can be seen.

 7. *Improved search.
 (Medium)*
+      status: completed
       implemented feature: search function can handle partially valid input and invalid input.